Yukemi/BC-WireGuard_ESP32/README.md

 * `Enable display of xCoreID in vTaskList`
 * `configGENERATE_RUN_TIME_STATS`

+Enable PPP Support in `Component Config` -> `LWIP` -> `Enable PPP Support`

 Then set up the rest in `WireGuard Configuration` and `Iperf configuration`

+Original socket timeouts in Iperf's Component Config are not used to avoid socket closing before the reset runs out.

 See [Project Configuration Example](#project-configuration-example) for more information